 Here are a few examples of the sports men and women that I have helped over the recent years.

-Within his first two games for Stoke, Lee showed his true ability with a Man Of The Match performance at Old Trafford, Lee is a perfect example of what can happen of you dedicate yourself to both technical and mental development of your game.
+Within his first two games for Stoke, Lee showed his true ability with a Man Of The Match performance at Old Trafford, Then he went on, to perform at a top level week after week, earning the accolade of Stoke City Player Of The Season.
+Lee is a perfect example of what can happen of you dedicate yourself to both technical and mental development of your game.

 What could you achieve with a Lee Grant dedication to improvement?

 Bryony Page – Olympic Silver Medallist…After Nearly Giving Up The Sport!…

 Recently in Rio, English trampolinist Bryony Page won an Olympic Silver Medal.
 A fantastic achievement.
 Especially considering that some time ago, Bryony was suffering from a severe case of Lost Move Syndrome.

 Lost Move Syndrome occurs to performers in the gymnastic disciplines, when they cannot remember how to complete a move.
 Usually as a result of a mistake they have made.
 Its very hard to resolve, and causes many young people to give up their sports.

 Bryony called me desperate for help, having exhausted every other avenue.
 Her confidence was so low she had stopped performing and competing.
 Within three months after speaking to me, Bryony was not just performing again, but winning the National Championships at Birmingham.

 Now Bryony is an Olympic Silver Medallist.
 What could you achieve with your confidence restored!